dylancobb/dylancobb/README.md

 ## I’m currently learning 🌱

-- Test-Driven Development. 🟥 🟩 🟦 I've gone from hating it to looking forward to passing those tests, to looking forward to the tests failing.
-I'm not sure if this is Stockholme syndrome or the start of something beautiful—time will tell.
-- Agile software development practices.
+- Test-Driven Development. 🟥 🟩 🟦
 - Trying to learn a bit more about Vim, UNIX/the CLI, VSCode etc. every day, as right now it feels like up-front investment in learning about the environment and how to work efficiently will pay dividends in the long run.
 - Javascript/Typescript, SQL, C and Python.
-  - I'd like to add Haskell to the rotation soon, partly because it looks like a very different way of thinking about code—but mostly to finally understand all the [memes](https://miro.medium.com/v2/resize:fit:353/0*YRmMSbyesVMmcvWk.jpg) about monads floating around the internet.
+  - I'd like to add Haskell to the rotation soon, partly because it looks like a very different way of thinking about code—but mostly to finally understand all the [memes about monads.](https://miro.medium.com/v2/resize:fit:353/0*YRmMSbyesVMmcvWk.jpg)
 - Algorithm design, data structures and other computer science fundamentals.
   - I've also been brushing up on maths (calculus, linear algebra, discrete maths etc.) to help with the more formal/rigorous side of some of these comp-sci topics, which has been surprisingly rewarding.
 - AWS, Terraform, Infrastructure as Code.